bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 the camera, a lapel microphone for the reporter, and a handheld microphone to conduct interviews, all synchronized;

-* A video feed of the program output from the gallery, after mixing for local monitoring and for use on a comfort monitor;
+* A video feed of the programme output from the gallery, after mixing for local monitoring and for use on a comfort monitor;

-* An audio feed from the anchor in the studio to ask questions;
+* An audio feed from the anchor in the studio to the reporter;

 * A two-way audio feed from the gallery to the remote production crew for talkback communication;

-* A tally light feed for the remote camera
+* A tally light feed for the remote camera.

 These media flows may be realised as a group of RTP sessions, some of which must be synchronised together.
-The talkback streams do not require any tight synchronisation between other streams in the group, whereas the camera video feed and various microphone feeds must be tightly synchronised together.
+The talkback streams do not require any tight synchronisation with other streams in the group, whereas the camera video feed and various microphone feeds need to be tightly synchronised together.

-At the event, a production machine running a software package that includes a QRT client has two connections to the internet, a high-speed fibre connection and a bonded cellular network connection for backup.
+At the event, a production machine running a software package that includes a QRT client has two connections to the internet; a high-speed fibre link and a bonded cellular network link for backup.

-In order to prevent a bad actor on the network path being able to tamper with the contribution, all communication between the news organisation's gallery and the remote production must be encrypted.
-As all the data is flowing between two known points, then only a single QRT session is required, and the various RTP sessions that are encompassed by the QRT session are demultiplexed at each end.
+In order to prevent a bad actor on the network path being able to tamper with the contribution, all communication between the news organisation's gallery and the remote production need to be encrypted.
+Because all the data is flowing between the same two endpoints, only a single QRT session is required, and the various RTP sessions that are encapsulated by the QRT session are (de)multiplexed at each end.

 During the live contribution, an accident cuts the fibre connection to the remote production crew.
-Using the QUIC connection migration mechanism presented in Section 9 of {{QUIC-TRANSPORT}}, the QRT session migrates from the fibre connection onto the backup cellular connection.
+Using the QUIC connection migration mechanism presented in Section 9 of {{QUIC-TRANSPORT}}, the QRT session migrates from the fibre link onto the backup cellular link.
 This preserves the state of the RTP sessions across a network migration event, and all sessions continue.

-## Audio and Video Conference Via a Central Server {#teleconference}
+## Audio and Video Conference via a Central Server {#teleconference}

-A teleconference between several participants is taking place across several sites using a centralised server.
+A teleconference is taking place across multiple sites using a centralised server.
 All participants connect to this single server, and the server acts as an RTP mixer to reduce the number of RTP sessions being sent to all participants, as well as re-encoding the streams for efficiency reasons.

-One participant of this conference has connected via their mobile phone, as they are travelling and using their cellular data connection.
-However, when they come in range of a previously-associated WiFi network the mobile phone switches it's network connection across to this new network.
-The QRT session can then migrate across, and the user is able to continue the call with minimal interruption.
+One participant of this conference has connected via mobile phone.
+However, when the participant enters the range of a previously-associated WiFi network, the mobile phone switches its network connection across to this new network.
+The QRT session can then migrate across, and the participant is able to continue the call with minimal interruption.

 # QRT Sessions {#qrt-session}

-A QRT session is defined as a QUIC connection which carries one or more RTP sessions using `DATAGRAM` frames, as specified in {{rtp-session}}.
+A QRT session is defined as a QUIC connection which carries one or more RTP sessions (including any associated RTCP flows) using `DATAGRAM` frames, as specified in {{rtp-session}}.
 Those RTP sessions may be part of one or more RTP multimedia sessions, and a multimedia session may be comprised of RTP sessions carried in one or more QRT sessions.

 A QRT session inherits the standard QUIC handshake as specified in {{QUIC-TRANSPORT}}, and all communications between endpoints are secured as specified in {{QUIC-TLS}}.